casdoor/casdoor-website/docs/how-to-connect/saml.md

 ### An example

-The [gosaml2](https://github.com/russellhaering/gosaml2) is a SAML 2.0 implemementation for Service Providers based on etree and goxmldsig, a pure Go implementation of XML digital signatures.
+The [gosaml2](https://github.com/russellhaering/gosaml2) is a SAML 2.0 implementation for Service Providers based on etree and goxmldsig, a pure Go implementation of XML digital signatures.
 And we use this library to test the SAML 2.0 in Casdoor as below.

 Suppose you can access Casdoor through `http://localhost:7001/`, and your Casdoor contains an application called `app-built-in` which belongs to an organization called `built-in`.
 The URLs, `http://localhost:6900/acs/example` and `http://localhost:6900/saml/acs/example`, should be added to the Redirect URLs in `app-built-in`.